First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 However, save those pictures for when a customer clicks on that product.

 If you highlighted your top five best-selling items on your homepage, you’d have 50 images if you used every single one.
-Instead, use one image per item.
-When visitors click on one of them, they’ll see the remaining photos of that product on the corresponding page.
+Instead, use one strong image per item.
+When visitors click, they can see the remaining photos and details on the product page.

 Run A/B tests